New England College of Business and Finance

-New England College of Business (NECB) is a private college in Boston, Massachusetts.
-Founded in 1909, NECB grants associate, bachelor's, and graduate degrees in business, digital marketing and international business.
-It is accredited by the New England Commission of Higher Education.
-As of 2020, the school no longer operates independently and is a subdivision of Cambridge College.
+New England College of Business (NECB) was a private college in Boston, Massachusetts.
+Founded in 1909, NECB granted associate, bachelor's, and graduate degrees in business, digital marketing and international business.
+It is accredited by the New England Commission of Higher Education.As of 2020, the school no longer operates independently and is a subdivision of Cambridge College.

 History

 NECB was founded as the American Banking Institute (ABI) in 1909, the institute was later incorporated by the Commonwealth of Massachusetts in 1914.

 ABI received their degree-granting authority in 1979 from the Board of Regents of Higher Education in Massachusetts to offer an associate degree in business administration.
 In 1985, ABI received full college accreditation from the New England Association of Schools and College – the only bank sponsored educational institution in America to become accredited as a degree-granting college.
 In 1988, the member banks associated with ABI expanded throughout New England and later voted to change the name to the New England Banking Institute.

 Following the adoption of the name The New England Banking Institute (NEBI), NEBI received official licensure from the state of Connecticut Department of Higher Education in 1990.
 Connecticut was the first state outside of Massachusetts to recognize Boston-based NEBI as a degree-granting college.
 Rhode Island approved NEBI in 1993, while New Hampshire recognized the college in 1997.
 In 1998, The New England Banking Institute changed names to New England College of Finance.